cassied22/AC215_Dashers/README.md

 [Login GCP, select project id, our ```x-goog-project-id``` is ac215vm, start the VM instance]<br/>
 Open a GCP terminal, change directory into corresponding folder with Dockerfile <br/>
 Run docker-shell.sh using command: ```sudo sh docker-shell.sh``` <br/>
-Inside the container, run preprocessing using command: ```python cli.py```. cli.py would download text files from GCP bucket, and then upload the processed files to GCP bucket.
+Inside the container, run preprocessing using command: ```python cli_rag.py```. cli_rag.py would (download text files from GCP bucket, and then upload the processed files to GCP bucket) run the RAG LLM.
 You could observe the updates in Cloud Storage - Buckets in your GCP project. <br/>
 Stop VM instance!<br/>

 <!-- **Notebooks/Reports**